RobinFlaks/exam/README.md

   - [ ] Snapshot tests
   - [ ] simulate + jest.fn
   - [ ] supertest
-- [ ] Github Actions with coverage report
+- [ ] GitHub Actions with coverage report
 - [ ] Deployment to Azure
 - [x] Mongodb
 - [x] Navigating in the application using React Router